fortio/tclock/README.md

 ## Run

 Move the mouse to place the clock, click to leave it there, click again to put it somewhere else.
-Change the color, draw box around, etc.. with flags.
+Change the color (can be specified by name, RRGGBB or Hue,Sat,Luminance in [0,1] range), draw boxes around, etc.. with flags.

 ```sh
 tclock help